Best Neighborhoods in Los Angeles

 Los Angeles condos are the primary home type downtown, and they vary from less than 1,000 square feet of space to 4,000 square feet.
 Prices vary from $600,000 to more than $8 million.
 People who drive in Los Angeles will appreciate having a reserved parking spot in their complex.

 Downtown has two movie theaters, the Downtown Independent and Regal Cinemas.
 Grocery options include Whole Foods, Ralphs, Little Tokyo Market Place, Superior Grocers, and two farmers' markets.
 Many restaurants, cafés, and bars also are available, and Fashion District shops feature trendy clothing.
 Entertainment options also include the L.A.
-Live entertainment complex and the Staples Center arena.
+Live entertainment complex and the Crypto Arena arena.

 The Mid-City Neighborhood Is Close to it All